 In previous blog posts, I touched on application delivery options when migrating to Windows 10.
 In this post, I’ll delve into hosted applications, application virtualization, and Windows 10 S.

 You can also get your hands on a video I created showing how to run Win32 applications on this locked down Operating System through Citrix XenApp, and a few other alternatives.
-There’s also a useful two page Windows 10 S data sheet available.

 Just what IS an application virtualization product?